BenjaminOyarzun17/ProcessProphet/user-manual/user_manual.md

 ### Can ProcessProphet run without CUDA?
 Yes, ProcessProphet can run without CUDA.
 However, for optimal performance, especially when processing large datasets or training complex models, using CUDA is recommended.
 See the "Docker Deployment" section for instructions on running with or without CUDA.

+### What should I do if the predictions are inaccurate?
+You can retrain the model using different hyperparameters and try to optimize th input data by using the given preprocessing functions.